storage554/gdrivetouch/README.md

 If [Google Apps Script](https://www.google.com/script/start/), you can enable it by following the procedure in the image below.
 Select "New" > "More" > "Connect More Apps".
-Search for "Google script" and select "Connect" when the apps is retrieved.
+Search for "Google script" and select "Connect" when the application is retrieved.

 ![Enable Google Script Image](/imgs/img_01.png)